dmd-program/dmd-instructional-handbook/project-feedback.md

 * Is the app a todo or calendar app?
 If so, ask the student to rework their concept, students were asked not to produce these types of ideas in the brief.
 * If the student is struggling, they can create an app that is inspired by the how might we question.
 This means, it does not have to be a literal response to the question, but perhaps an idea sparked by the question.
+* Are there moments in the work that seem successful or very novel and interesting?
+* Are there aspects that are entirely expected, problematic, redundant?
+What can be improved?

 ## Hypertext Narrative Project